HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <tr><td>NHI-$inactivate-name-1</td>
 <td>application can inactivate a patients name</td>
-<td>Inactivate a non-verified / non-preferred name on a selected NHI from list above</td>
+<td>Inactivate a unverified, non-preferred name on a selected NHI from list above</td>
 <td>Input: Use $inactivate-name operation<br />
 Output: The selected name is made inctive and not returned to the user</td>
 <td>mandatory</td></tr>